 Under foreclosure (from Latin foris "outside" and claudere "to shut") indirectly raises the weird, alienating hypothesis that America's reality might have been shut out of itself.

-We stock our stuff in storage units, our life in photographs, the photographs accumulate in data servers...
+We accumulate our stuff in storage units, ship it in containers, stock our life in photographs, the photographs pile up in data servers...
 This is an ongoing series about the aesthetic of sheer accumulation, each image/assemblage consisting of a potentially infinite expanse of pictures of storage spaces, gathered from the internet, the ultimate storage infrastructure.

 An all literal interpretation of boredom.
 Edited from youtube videos.